 Quest, a brand of meal replacement and high protein bars, has been using this new sweetener.
 The rare sugar is an ingredient in Quest’s “Hero Protein Bar.”
 You can buy bottles of the brand this Natural Rare Sugar Sweetener.
 There’s also Keystone Pantry’s Natural Rare Sugar Sweetener.
 And, you’ll find it in the Know Better cookies.

-Other than that, the options of where to buy this rare sugar is minimal.
+Other than that, right now the options of where to buy this rare sugar is minimal.
+But if you’re looking for a one to one sugar replacement, give Keto Genie Allulose with monk fruit and stevia a try.

 How is allulose made